System Boot

 What is a values hierarchy?

-A values hierarchy is the ordered list — not the list — of what you actually prioritise when two goods conflict.
-It is revealed by your choices, whether or not you ever wrote it down.
+The ordered list — not the list — of what you actually prioritise when two goods conflict.
+Revealed by your choices, whether you wrote it down or not.

 What should I value?

-Audit the last week of your calendar and the last month of your bank account.
-That is your real hierarchy.
-The fix is either to accept it or to change the calendar — guilt is not a fix.
+Audit last week's calendar and last month's bank account.
+That's your real hierarchy.
+Fix: accept it or change the calendar.
+Guilt is not a fix.